You are here

 Following the end of World War II, the WRA represented the industry in Maryland, Virginia and the District of Columbia on many issues.
 Some of these were especially difficult for the foodservice industry, such as price stabilization, minimum wage, unemployment compensation, stand-up drinking, workers' compensation, and health department regulations.
 WRA accepted membership applications of restaurants in Virginia and Maryland starting in 1935.
 Although the name was not changed a logo showed that the states were included as part of the greater Washington area.

 In the November of 1960 Restaurateur a new logo appeared for the first time to reflect the new name of the organization: Restaurant Association of Metropolitan Washington.
 The first Restaurant Awards Gala was held in 1982 attended by a small handful of area restaurateurs.
-It has now grown to festive, highly anticipated, black-tie evening celebrating metropolitan Washington restaurants with over 1500 in attendance.
-It is one of the only events of its kind in the country and is the biggest annual fundraiser for the association.
-The coveted RAMMYS are presented to deserving members and are decided upon by a panel of educators and journalists or by public vote.
+Today, the event is known as The RAMMY Awards Gala and has grown to over 2,300 attendees and serves as a benchmark of success and prestige for nominees and RAMMY award winners.

 In February 1986 Jack Cockrell retired.
 Coming from an 18-year post as Executive Director of an association of lawyers and having earned his CAE (Certified Association Executive), Tom Rouland was appointed the new Executive Vice President on March 1 during the 1986 East-South Show.